BrennanJLM/social-network-api/README.md

 To run the E-commerce Back End run npm start (in the terminal) in the root folder of your projects.
 Then locate localhost:3001 in insomnia to test get, post, put and delete routes

 ## User Story
-AS A social media startup
+-AS A social media startup
-I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data
+-I WANT an API for my social network that uses a NoSQL database -SO THAT my website can handle large amounts of unstructured data

 ## Acceptance Criteria
-GIVEN a social network API
+-GIVEN a social network API
-WHEN I enter the command to invoke the application THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia for users and thoughts THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
+-WHEN I enter the command to invoke the application -THEN my server is started and the Mongoose models are synced to the MongoDB database -WHEN I open API GET routes in Insomnia for users and thoughts -THEN the data for each of these routes is displayed in a formatted JSON -WHEN I test API POST, PUT, and DELETE routes in Insomnia -THEN I am able to successfully create, update, and delete users and thoughts in my database -WHEN I test API POST and DELETE routes in Insomnia -THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

 ## Collaborators and References
 Git-it-done Project Code University Of Toronto SCS Coding Boot Camp